petuum/autodist/_sources/README.md.txt

 with tf.Graph().as_default(), ad.scope():
     ########################################################
+    # Build your (single-device) model here,
-    # Build Your Model Here and Train it Distributedly
+    #   and train it distributedly.
     ########################################################
     sess = ad.create_distributed_session()
     sess.run(...)